 Model an Ethernet Communication Network with CSMA/CD Protocol

 This example shows how to model an Ethernet communication network with CSMA/CD protocol using Simulink® messages and SimEvents®.
 In the example, there are three computers that communicate through an Ethernet communication network.
 Each computer has a software component that generates data and an Ethernet interface for communication.
 Each computer attempts to send the data to another computer with a unique MAC address.
-An Ethernet interface controls a computer's interaction with the network by using a CSMA/CD communication protocol.
+An Ethernet interface controls the interaction between a computer and the network by using a CSMA/CD communication protocol.
 The protocol is used to respond to collisions that occur when multiple computers send data simultaneously.
 The Ethernet component represents the network and the connection between the computers.

 In the model, each software component generates data (payload) and combines the data, its size, and its destination into a message.
 Then, the message is sent to the Ethernet interface for communication.